xbmc/inputstream.adaptive/README.md

 - Automatic / fixed video stream selection depending on max. visible display rect (some work has to be done at the inputstream interface).
 - Currently always a full segment is read from source into memory before it is processed.
 Reading in smaller chunks could be lead to faster start of the media and better cache fill strategy.
 - DASH implementation of periods (currently only the first period is considered)
-- There will be a lot of dash mpd or other manifest types (hls / netflix) implementations with unsupported xml syntax - must be extended.
+- There will be many dash mpd, smoothstream or hls manifest types currently not supported - must be extended.

 ##### Notes:
 - This addon is single threaded.
 The memory consumption is the sum of a single segment from each stream currently playing (will be reduced, see TODO's) Refering to known streams it is < 10MB for 720p videos.